firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/delete.md

 * Only one `DELETE` will be executed against a table at once.

-* `DELETE` cannot be used on tables that have certain aggregating indexes, or join indexes.
-An attempt to issue a `DELETE` statement on a table with a join index or aggregating index outside of the below defined will fail- these table level aggregating or join indexes need to be dropped first. `DELETE` can be used on tables that have aggregating indexes containing the following aggregating functions, starting in **DB version 3.15.0:**
+* `DELETE` cannot be used on tables that have certain aggregating indexes.
+An attempt to issue a `DELETE` statement on a table with a join index or aggregating index outside of the below defined will fail- these table level aggregating indexes need to be dropped first. `DELETE` can be used on tables that have aggregating indexes containing the following aggregating functions, starting in **DB version 3.15.0:**
   * [COUNT and COUNT(DISTINCT)](../functions-reference/count.md)
   * [SUM](../functions-reference/sum.md)
   * [AVG](../functions-reference/avg.md)